pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 880 Port 8080

+Today finish read another book, The Clean Coder the book is amazing I was thinking that some problems can resolve reading this book, one of the most interesting part is Estimation, yeah I have some problems with the estimations times, and now I will think two times before I say I can do this for tomorrow.

 ##### Day 879 The Right Way

 I think that the right way to make code doesn't exist, I like development code with technique